harnerdesigns/jackharner-gatsby/content/blog/generate-a-docs-site-instantly/index.md

 ---

 ### Let me know what you think about MkDocs
-Send me the Docs sites you setup over on Twitter: [@JackHarner](https://twitter.com/jackharner).
+Send me the Docs sites you setup over on BlueSky: [@JackHarner](https://bsky.app/profile/jackharner.com).
 I'd love to see them!